 See Also: Best English-Taught Universities in Italy

-Italy is a sought-out destination for international students due to the massive opportunities the country has to offer.
+Italy is a sought-after destination for international students due to the massive opportunities the country has to offer.
 Before starting your journey as an international student, find out what language tests are needed in Italy.
-And to help you choose your host institution, check out the most affordable universities in Italy for international students.
+To help you choose your host institution, check out the most affordable universities in Italy for international students.

 We hope this article on language tests needed in Italy for international students is informative and helpful.
-You can also find more information on different European universities and scholarship opportunities on the Europe Scholarships Page!
+You can also find more information on different European universities and scholarship opportunities on our Study in Italy and Available Programs for International Students pages.

 About the Author: Hyun Lee